Cape Girardeau County, Missouri

 - 2005: The catastrophic Flood of 2005 affects Cape Girardeau County and much of the surrounding region.

-This timeline provides a condensed summary of the historical journey of Cape Girardeau County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Cape Girardeau County, Missouri.